-“The highest ideal of therapy is to restore health rapidly, gently and permanently; to remove and destroy the whole disease in the shortest, surest, least harmful way, according to clearly understandable principles.” – Samuel Hahnemann, “Organon of Medicine”
+“The highest ideal of therapy is to restore health rapidly, gently… to remove and destroy the whole disease in the shortest, surest, least harmful way, according to clearly understandable principles.” – Samuel Hahnemann, “Organon of Medicine”

 Homeopathy is the most widespread and accepted form of western natural medicine in the world today.
 It was discovered and developed more than two hundred years ago by a German doctor, Samuel Hahnemann.
 Given the horrendous effects of drugs, he was more than dissatisfied with the medical approach of his day and considered that his patients would be better off without his attentions.
 Moreover, he felt powerless to help his large family of children, some of whom died in epidemics.
 As a spiritual man he believed there must be some natural system that would work in harmony with the creator’s laws and those of the body.

 Giving up the practice of medicine for the time being, in order to do no harm, he earned a living translating medical texts, and focused his attention on the philosophy of medicine, but in a practical way: he wanted to experiment and discover a true system of medicine.
 His mission was no less than to uncover the laws of nature as they applied to health and healing.

 He knew, in principle, what true medicine should do.
 He understood how the body healed itself.
 This system should stimulate the body’s responses and without side effects.
 In other words it would aid what the body was trying to do and not work against it or impose symptoms of its own.
 It would be rational and not based on fanciful speculation, like most of the remedies of his day.
 To properly be able to apply such remedies, each medicine should be understood in detail, through all its potential effects on the whole person: mental, emotional and physical.